 Estimated Milestones: Complete treatment of Arundo donax.
 Continue treatment of ice plant in fall/winter 2024 and potentially other invasives along the northern section of the sandspit.
 Continue weed management at CCER to establish native riparian habitat along Chorro Creek.
-Continue discussion with partners on biocontrol of cape ivy in fall 2024.
+Continue discussion with partners on biocontrol of cape ivy.